LucasRufo/solid-principles-with-csharp/README.md

 This purpose of this content is to have a place to revisitate this concepts once in a while, but feel free to use it as a resource or send suggestions for improvements.

 The SOLID principles were created as guidelines to write software that is easier to maintain.
-Adopting the SOLID principles can help developers to avoid code smells and refactoring code.
+Adopting the SOLID principles can help developers avoid code smells and refactoring code.
 The principles were reunited by Robect C. Martin, but the acronym was nominated by Michael Feathers.

 All the code used in the examples are in a .NET project in this repo.